-To strengthen the appearance and readability of your email on a variety of platforms and devices, consider using a third party template.
+To strengthen the appearance and readability of your email on a variety of platforms and devices, consider using a third-party template.
 You can find open source templates such as these offered by Mailgun or Sendwithus or purchase them at sites such as ThemeForest.
-A well designed template will save you a lot of time, making it easy to achieve detailed personalization while providing consistency in appearance and clean rendering over a wide range of email clients and apps.
+A well-designed template will save you a lot of time, making it easy to achieve detailed personalization while providing consistency in appearance and clean rendering over a wide range of email clients and apps.
 Coding responsive HTML for email is hard, leave it to the experts.

 Spammers often use address spoofing, and other obfuscation techniques to disguise the origin of their wares.
-Good anti-spam software is always on the lookout for bogus domains, truncated addresses and questionable return paths.
+Good anti-spam software is always on the lookout for bogus domains, truncated addresses, and questionable return paths.
 Make sure the from field, return path and message ID domains match the domain you are sending from and consider using a verified domain.
 If there are inconsistencies in your return path your email will likely be labeled as spam.
 It is also important to authenticate your email.
-Failure to authenticate using commonly accepted methods such as SPF, DKIM and DMARC may result in in your mail ending up in a spam filter.
+Failure to authenticate using commonly accepted methods such as SPF, DKIM, and DMARC may result in your mail ending up in a spam filter.

 Use unsubscribe links and feature them prominently.
 Spammers frequently use hard to see or fraudulent unsubscribe links.
 If your links are not prominently displayed and functional, this will decrease the credibility of your business and may get your email filtered.
 Monitor your unsubscribe link activity and remove those who wish to opt out of your mailing list.
 If you are responsive to such requests, it is more likely that recipients will click the unsubscribe button rather than report your mail as spam.

-You can also add the extra step of “double opt in”.
-Double opt in is a process where after someone has filled out the signup form on your site, an email is sent to them in which they must confirm that they really want to be on your mailing list.
+You can also add the extra step of “double opt-in”.
+Double opt-in is a process where after someone has filled out the signup form on your site, an email is sent to them in which they must confirm that they really want to be on your mailing list.
 This will add legitimacy to your business and show your customers that you respect their wishes.

 Successful mass emailing is more than just “fire and forget”.
-You should constantly be monitoring email patterns such as bounce, open and click through rates so you can fine tune your email and maintain good housekeeping in your distribution lists.
+You should constantly be monitoring email patterns such as bounce, open and click-through rates so you can fine-tune your email and maintain good housekeeping in your distribution lists.
 High open and click rates will improve your standing with providers, so make sure you drop inactive email addresses from your list.
 There are a number of online services that may be helpful with this process by providing easy to understand stats on your mailing.

 Monitor your email score.
 As with personal credit, your email score makes a big difference to who will do business with you, it is your reputation.
 A poor or nonexistent email track record may result in a poor sender score which could cause your email to be filtered.
 Sender scores range from 0 to 100 with scores under 70 typically ending up in spam folders.
 Keep in mind if your volume is low (under 5000) it may be advantageous to share an IP address as this can improve your score due to the overall higher volume coming from the shared IP address.
-You can monitor your reputation score with tools, such MX Toolbox or Sender Score.
+You can monitor your reputation score with tools, such as MX Toolbox or Sender Score.